xNaCly/c_paket/Readme.md

 error: <warning_description>, err: <error_code>
 ```

-#### Specific Errorcodes and their meaning:
+#### Specific Error codes and their meaning:

-Do not expect this section to be up to date with the source code, if you want to view the current errorcodes take a look
+Do not expect this section to be up to date with the source code, if you want to view the current error codes take a look
 at [core/cpak_utils.h]()

 ```c